 Lonely this Christmas?

-Scammers often try to exploit lonely victims through romance scams.
+Scammers often try to exploit vulnerable people through romance scams.
 They might create fake profiles on dating sites or social media, pretending to be interested in a relationship.
 Once they gain your trust, they may ask for money or personal information.

 To protect yourself, be cautious when interacting with people online.
 Never send money or share sensitive information with someone you haven't met in person.